Agricultural education and training

 School of Agricultural and Environmental Sciences

-Departments are Agricultural Economics and Animal Production; Geography and Environmental Studies; Plant Production, Soil Science and Remote Sensing; and Water and Sanitation.
+Departments are Agricultural Economics and Animal Production; Geography and Environmental Studies; Plant Production, Soil Science and Agricultural Engineering; and Water and Sanitation.

 UNIVERSITY OF MPUMALANGA (UMP)

-The departments are listed on the faculty web pages, and include a link to where contact details and information are given.
-Departments in the faculty include: Agricultural Economics, Extension and Rural Development; Animal Science; Biochemistry, Genetics and Microbiology; Consumer and Food Sciences; Geography, Geoinformatics and Meteorology; Geology; Plant and and Soil Sciences; Zoology and Entomology.
+This is the largest contact university in South Africa.
+The departments of this faculty are listed on its web pages, and include a link to where contact details and information are given.
+Departments in the faculty include: Agricultural Economics, Extension and Rural Development; Animal Science; Biochemistry, Genetics and Microbiology; Consumer and Food Sciences; Geography, Geoinformatics and Meteorology; Geology; Plant and Soil Sciences; Zoology and Entomology.

-Their institutes, centres and units include: African Centre for Gene Technologies; Centre for Environmental Studies (CFES); Centre for Environmental Studies (CFES); Conservation Ecology Research Unit (CERU); Forestry and Agricultural Biotechnology Institute (FABI); UP Water Institute; Conservation Ecology Research Unit (CERU); and the Schweickerdt Herbarium.
+Their institutes, centres and units include: African Centre for Gene Technologies; Centre for Environmental Studies (CFES); Forestry and Agricultural Biotechnology Institute (FABI); Mammal Research Institute (MRI); UP Water Institute; Conservation Ecology Research Unit (CERU); Botanical Garden; and the Schweickerdt Herbarium.

 UNIVERSITY OF SOUTH AFRICA (UNISA)